nanakoohashi/SQL/Theory.md

 - **Composite Identifiers**: A primary key composed of more than one attribute.
 ### Types of Attributes
 - **Simple Attribute**: Cannot be subdivided.
+- **Composite Attribute**: Can be subdivided to yield additional attributes.

 ## Normal Forms
 ### 1NF